-As opera conductor, Märkl was a regular guest at the state operas of Vienna, Munich and the Semperoper Dresden, and was permanent conductor of the Bavarian State Opera for many seasons.
-He made his Royal Opera House debut with Götterdämmerung in 1996 and with Il Trovatore at the Metropolitan Opera in 1998.
-He conducted complete Ring cycles at the Deutsche Oper Berlin and at the New National Theatre in Tokyo, and toured Japan in 2007.
-In 2016, he conducted Fidelio in Cincinnati and Die Liebe der Danae in Tokyo, and in 2017, Der fliegende Holländer in Copenhagen and Lohengrin in Tokyo in 2018.
+Jun Märkl was a regular guest at the state operas of Vienna, Munich, Berlin, and Semperoper Dresden, and was permanent conductor of the Bavarian State Opera until 2006.
+He made his Royal Opera House Covent Garden debut with Götterdämmerung in 1996 and with Il Trovatore at the Metropolitan Opera in 1998.
+He conducted complete Ring cycles at the Deutsche Oper Berlin and at the New National Theatre in Tokyo 2001-2004, and toured Japan with Semperoper Dresden and Wiener Staatsoper.

-Born in Munich, Märkl’s father was a distinguished concertmaster and his mother a solo pianist.
-Märkl studied at the Musikhochschule in Hannover, and with Sergiu Celibidache in Munich and Gustav Meier in Michigan.
-In 1986, he won the conducting competition of the Deutsche Musikrat, and a year later won a scholarship from the Boston Symphony Orchestra to study at Tanglewood with Leonard Bernstein and Seiji Ozawa.
-Soon after, he had his first appointments in European opera houses followed by music directorships at the Staatstheater in Saarbrücken (1991-94) and at the Mannheim Nationaltheater (1994-2000).
+Born in Munich, Märkl’s father was a distinguished concertmaster, and his mother was a solo pianist.
+Jun Märkl studied at the Musikhochschule in Hannover with Sergiu Celibidache in Munich and Gustav Meier in Michigan.
+In 1986, he won the Deutsche Musikrat conducting competition and a year later won a scholarship from the Boston Symphony Orchestra to study at Tanglewood with Leonard Bernstein and Seiji Ozawa.

 He is also very dedicated to working with young musicians.
 He regularly worked as Principal Conductor at the Pacific Music Festival in Sapporo, the Aspen Music Festival, Colorado, and he teaches as Guest Professor at the Kunitachi College of Music Tokyo.